Sudo Slider

 The demos showcase just how much Sudo Slider can do.

-They showcase features such as AJAX, fading, callbacks, captions automatic slidehow and a creative navigation.
+They showcase features such as AJAX, fading, methods, captions automatic slidehow and a tabs.